xvr2e7/seesaw/GAMEPLAY_DESCRIPTION.md

 # Laminar Flow: A Documentary of Machine Vision

+> Mechanical reference values current as of v1.4.6.

 ## Conceptual Overview

 **Laminar Flow** is an interactive experience that reveals the operational layer of computer vision algorithms.
 Players don't "play" the game—they *operate* it, becoming complicit in the act of automated perception and control.
 The interface exposes the normally hidden apparatus of machine vision: detection grids, classification labels, and the mechanical process of imposing order on chaos.